lisannbecker/ONCE-extension/README.md

 python src/scripts/scripts_dire/8_ebnerd_fusion_once.py
 ```

 Move to the Legommenders repository and pre-train.
-Replace {yourModel} with the recommender model you would like to use out of 'fastformer', 'naml', or 'nrms':
+Replace {yourModel} with the recommender model you would like to use out of 'fastformer', 'naml', or 'nrms'.
+You will need to update the config files to point to [`src/data/`](src/data/):
 ```bash
 cd src/lib/Legommenders/